 Employees sign a registered agreement with their employer in the horticulture field to establish their apprenticeship.
 The agreement is registered with the Industry Training Authority (ITA).
 The employer is committed to providing practical on-the-job training.
 During the apprenticeship, apprentices attend technical training sessions at Kwantlen’s Langley campus.
 The apprentice must complete four technical training levels.
 Each level includes six weeks of classes.

 The first two levels of the program introduce general horticulture knowledge and skills.
-Apprentices in levels three and four focus on specialized skills in either Landscape or Production Horticulture.
+Apprentices in levels three and four focus on specialized skills.
 The technical training curriculum has been developed and approved by industry.
 It provides relevant, up-to-date information and is based on recent technological advances in horticulture.

 Upon successful completion of the in-school training periods, the required workplace hours (6480 hours), and the Employer’s confirmation of the prescribed workplace training, the apprentice is awarded a Journeyperson Certificate of Qualification from the Industry Training Authority.

 Effective March 31st, 2014, the Industry Training Authority (ITA) launched a modified Production Horticulturist apprenticeship program.
 A summary of the changes follows:

 • Reduction in work-based training hours from 6,480 to 4,860

 • Reduction in technical training delivery from 24 weeks to 20 weeks

 • Level 3 technical training will be extended from 6 weeks to 8 weeks and will include a Certification of Qualification Exam

 • Level 4 technical training will no longer be required

 Journeypersons in the horticulture trades are in demand.
 Municipal parks departments, golf courses, nurseries, and landscape contractors often list a journeyperson certification as a requirement or preference when hiring Horticulturists.